EddBr/eddbr.github.io/about.markdown

 <div class="about-intro">
   <h1>About me</h1>
   <p class="intro-text">
-    I'm a 4th year Computer Science student at the University of Edinburgh, and I'm really passionate about understanding how AI systems work and how we can make them safer.
+    I'm a 4th year Computer Science student at the University of Edinburgh. <br />
+    I'm really passionate about understanding how AI systems work.
   </p>
 </div>